Systems thinking in large scale modeling

 Xin Yao

-In my work as a DDD evangelist and sociotechnical architect in large organizations, I’ve lived and breathed DDD to decouple domains and systems, kickoff greenfield initiatives, deploy brownfield modernization, and design reteaming using the Inverse Conway Maneuvre and Team Topologies.
+In my work as a DDD evangelist and sociotechnical architect in large organizations, I’ve lived and breathed DDD to decouple domains and systems, to kickoff greenfield initiatives, to deploy brownfield modernization, and to design reteaming using the Inverse Conway Maneuvre and Team Topologies.

 All that hard work has brought me many a pat on the shoulder.
 But time after time I’ve been surprised by how I/we could make things worse by attempting to make things better.
 I’ve been frustrated to witness bubbly energy and DDD enthusiasm from event storming workshops and alike evaporate like a deflated balloon.
 Improvements remained temporary and local.
 New practices failed to gain widespread adoption.
 I have to admit with absolute candor that it is so very hard to make lasting impact with DDD, or whatever else technology or tooling du jour.

-In this talk, I will share my observations through the system thinking lens, of what happened in a large change initiative in a big bank, where DDD played a central role.
+In this talk, I will share my observations through the systems thinking lens, of what happened in a large change initiative in a big bank, where DDD played a central role.
 You will hear examples of sociotechnical systems dynamics and episodes about shifting dominance of competing feedback loops.
-I also share experience reports of how thinking in systems helped me make sense of the anomalies and sustain influence.
 You will be invited to partake in a postmortem forensic of what could have happened, what unfortunately didn’t happen, and the many what-if’s of alternate realities, or pasts.
-For people new to systems thinking, a positive side benefit can be a sneak peak into some systems thinking building blocks and modeling techniques.
+For people new to systems thinking, a positive side benefit can be a sneak peak into systems modeling building blocks and systems archetypes.

 About Xin Yao